 If you agree for you and your baby’s participation in this research project, then:

-We will contact you at different time points such as at the time of discharge from the facility, at 7 days of age of your child and at 28 days of age.
+We will contact you twice, at the time of discharge from the facility and at 7 days after discharge

 During these visits we will talk to you to understand your experiences and what you felt during your current delivery and immediate period after it, your feelings about KMC, the feelings of your neighbors and relatives about KMC, your determination to practice KMC and willingness to encourage other mothers with a low birth weight baby to practice KMC.
 We will also like to collect information on the barriers and difficulties you faced while practicing KMC.

-The interview may take 1 or 2 hours.
+The interview may take 30 minutes to 1 hour.
 You will not receive any compensation for participating in the interview.
 The interview will take place in [location], and no one, except me, will be present.
 The interview will be recorded so that we do not miss any information.

 If you have any concerns about the interview or the project, please talk to me or other researchers, whose contact numbers are given in this information sheet.